chinma-yyy/Remind_methis/README.md

 The project is not yet complete.
 I have to create a proper frontend for the application and add some features also.

+- Reminding the user at the specified time - If you have any idea how i can get a request at a specified please contact me.

 ## Environment Variables